 Sea Oh See – Rachel Sermanni (Under Mountains, 2012)

 Sick with her life, Rachel decided to go live as a pirate.
-So she went in the tub, drained it, and boom, with the bath water she was gone and traveled down the pipes all the way to the sea – cheaper than the train I suppose.
+So she went in the tub, drained it, and boom, with the bath water she was gone and travelled down the pipes all the way to the sea – cheaper than the train I suppose.

 Featured Artist – Meilyr Jones (2013, 2016)